 3. Enter the question text for your first Yes/No block.
 Cam made each question required to ensure that the addiction test works properly.
 He also added a description to the first question for clarification.

 4. Add in all the Yes/No questions, making sure that each one is set as Required.

 5. Now to add the calculations needed to determine the level of someone’s addiction, based on their answers.
 For this, set up the Calculations to add +1 to the Score for every ‘Yes’ answer (i.e. every answer that is an indicator for addictive behavior).
 It should look like this:

 6. Once these calculations are set, add an Email block to the Question Group to capture the person’s contact details.
 Cam did this so he can send the person helpful content once they’ve completed the quiz.

 7. Game Quitters shows the person one of two different messages depending on their answers.
-To set this up Cam made two Thank You Screens.
+To set this up Cam made two Endings.
 One of these will be shown to people who answer “yes” five or more times, and the other to those who answer less than this.

-Start by entering the text you want to appear in the Thank You Screen.
-You can insert the person’s test score into the message by clicking Variables and selecting the Score variable from the dropdown list.
+Start by entering the text you want to appear in the Ending.
+You can insert the person’s test score into the message by typing the @ sign and selecting Score from the dropdown list.

 8. Cam directs people to a landing page on the Game Quitters site once they have finished the test.
 He made two versions of the landing page, based on whether the person’s gaming activity was deemed concerning or not:

 To set this up, Cam used the Redirect to URL feature.
-Add the address of one landing page per Thank You Screen in the Redirect to URL box.
+To do this, add a button link in the right-hand Question menu.
 Cam also changed the button text to make it clear to the person that they will be directed to more information.